Delivering a rock-solid and consistent IU experience

 Each community is required to meet basic operational requirements to maintain its charter.
 Think of the requirements as the nuts and bolts of managing a community.
 The IUAA charters the following types of communities:

-- All groups must meet reporting and training deadlines.
+- All groups must meet reporting deadlines.

 - Geographic chapters must complete training and maintain compliance with the bi-annual financial reporting process.